 - Personal learning and thinking skills

-- Functional skills (English and Maths))
+- Functional skills (English, maths and ICT)

 - Employee Rights and Responsibilities workbook